-2. KEY RECOMMENDATIONS
+2. SUMMARY OF KEY RECOMMENDATIONS

 - 2.1.
-This report presents to Full Council a proposed budget for 2022/23 and incorporates suggestions made at the Budget Working Party meeting held on 17 November as well as Operations and Planning Committee meetings on 29 September, 20 October and 24 November, and finally a recommendation for the precept level for 2022/23 as proposed by Policy and Resources Committee at its meeting on 8 December 2021. - 2.2.
-Council is recommended to consider the following for the 2022/23 budget: - i.
+This report presents to Policy and Resources Committee a proposed budget for 2022/23 and incorporates suggestions made at the Budget Working Party meeting held on 17 November as well as Operations and Planning Committee meetings on 29 September, 20 October and 24 November. - 2.2.
+It was agreed at the Budget Working Party meeting that the aim should be to keep any increase in the Town Council precept for 2022/23 between 1% and 2%.
+Officers have therefore been working with the aim of keeping the precept increase at this level, whilst still ensuring that the current level of service delivery is maintained.
+Such a small increase after a zero-increase last year was always going to be a challenging target and has not proved to be possible with some of the inflationary factors likely to occur alongside some of the expenditure associated with Town Council resolutions.
+The 1st draft of the proposed budget includes an increase of 2.72%, just slightly over the targeted level. - 2.3.
+Committee is therefore recommended to consider the following for the 2022/23 budget; - i.
 The re-forecast for 2021/22 which results in a small underspend and therefore a balance being put into reserves of £467 for the financial year. - ii.
-The budget for the financial year 2022/23 attached as 'Proposed Budget 2022/23' This shows a net expenditure of: - £713,752 not taking into account any movements in Earmarked Reserves - £701,252 taking into account movements in Earmarked Reserves - iii.
+The budget for the financial year 2022/23 attached as '1st Draft Proposed Budget 2022/23' This shows a net expenditure of:

+£713,752 not taking into account any movements in Earmarked Reserves iii.
 The precept for 2022/23 should be set at £701,500.
+This reflects an increase of 2.73% from the precept level in 2021/22.